hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > But have no power to perform the same;
 >
-> 'Tis true they have the title for the night,
+> It is true they have the title for the night,
 >
 > But, mark me! these fair ladies have no right
 >